 The global energy system has been evolving toward hydrogen but perhaps not fast enough, especially for those most anxious about climate change.
 With business as usual, the decarbonization of the energy system will require a century or more.
-To assuage social anxiety about possible climate change, we should start building ZEPPs, which will pay anyway because of their efficiency.
+[Figure 3 again] To assuage social anxiety about possible climate change, we should start building large methane ZEPPs, which will pay anyway because of their efficiency.
+ZEPPs could also provide juice for the early Supergrid and be conceived for the transition from methane to neat hydrogen.